 Talk to your doctor to see if a clinical trial is right for you.

 Our innovations for structural heart disease

-Clinical studies at Henry Ford Health System have helped create new devices and techniques for treating structural heart diseases.
+Clinical studies at Henry Ford Health have helped create new devices and techniques for treating structural heart diseases.
 Some of our research accomplishments include:

 - Testing devices to reduce stroke risk: For people with atrial fibrillation, special devices can close the heart’s left atrial appendage (LAA).
 We helped secure approval for these devices, which prevent blood clots from leaving the heart and causing strokes.

 - Developing the BASILICA procedure: Henry Ford doctors participated in clinical research to develop the BASILICA procedure.
 This minimally invasive technique helps make transcatheter aortic valve replacement (TAVR) safer.

 Many of our recent and current clinical trials focus on developing additional minimally invasive techniques for heart valve repair and replacement: